LaiDev/NovelNookPublic/README.md

 - Using supabase database to store information
 - Using supabase to handle user auth and displaying certain information only when the user is logged in
-- Using JS cache to store unique data from the NYTimesApi, preventing unnesseary API calls when loading the website
+- Using JS cache to store unique data from the NYTimesApi, preventing unnecessary API calls when loading the website
 - Storing/Retrieving items from local storage
 - And much more...